-UPC Insurance, also called United Property and Casualty, provides insurance coverage to homeowners in 12 states, primarily on the Atlantic and Gulf coasts.
-UPC specializes in insuring properties located in "catastrophe-exposed areas" that are especially likely to experience large-scale damage from hurricanes and other severe weather events.
+UPC Insurance, also called United Property & Casualty Insurance Company, provides insurance coverage to homeowners in four coastal states.
+UPC specializes in insuring properties in "catastrophe-exposed areas" that are especially likely to experience large-scale damage from hurricanes and other severe weather events.

 Homeowners insurance coverages available from UPC

-United Property and Casualty has a wide range of optional homeowners insurance coverages available, beyond typical options for your home's dwelling, personal property and liability protection.
+UPC has a wide range of optional homeowners insurance coverages, beyond typical options for your home's dwelling, personal property and liability protection.
 Many of the coverages available are especially relevant to homeowners in coastal or warmer climates, such as golf cart coverage.